d4n13l-4lf4/restful-web-services-with-go/chapter11/README.md

 # Scaling our REST API using Microservices

-- Basic string encryption with AES CFB
+- A basic string encryption with AES CFB
-- Basic microservice for string encryption
+- A basic microservice for string encryption
+- A basic Event Driven Architecture